 Volume Weighted Moving Average - A Simple Upgrade

-If you trade with the SMA, adding the VWMA is simple way to improve your market analysis.
-I used the 20-period VWMA as it is the common tool for short-term trading.
+Here, we used the look-back period of 20 as it is a typical setting for short-term trading.
 You can apply the same concept using other look-back periods that are consistent with your trading time-frame.

-The size of the space between the VWMA and the SMA reflects the effects of volume-weighting.
-Thus, when the VWMA is entwined with its benchmark SMA, the market is listless.
-In such cases, do not draw strong conclusions.
+- The space between the VWMA and the SMA reflects the effects of volume-weighting.
+Thus, when the two moving averages are entwined, it’s a sign of a listless market.
+In such cases, avoid drawing firm conclusions.